Wyko/essential_deathworlders/content/books/good-training/1-fun-games.md

 "Of course."

-"I’m…really glad I met these two.
+"I’m... really glad I met these two.
 I can honestly say that since I was thirteen I was the biggest, strongest, meanest dude in any situation I found myself in."
 He shrugged, "I won’t lie, that’s been pretty awesome.
 But, y’know what?
 It’s really nice knowing there are people that can kick my fuckin’ ass, sir.
 I think I need that."

 The three sat awkwardly for a moment while Firth radiated deep, genuine happiness.
 One thing’s for sure, deception wasn’t Firth’s strong suit.
 If he said something, he *meant* it, and he generally meant it with as much intensity as it was possible for a human being to feel.

 Powell cleared his throat by way of segue.
-"Right…well.
+"Right... well.
 Enthusiasm is all well and good, but do us a solid and don’t engage in such, ah, *vigorous* training without prior advice from now on.
 Realism’s good an’ all, but the less we abuse the Crue-D the better.
 Don’t want to risk buildin’ up resistance too early."

 "Understood, sir."

 "Lovely.
-Now I believe you have an appointment with the lady’s barracks…"
+Now I believe you have an appointment with the lady’s barracks..."

-"…yes, sir."
+"...yes, sir."
 He grinned ruefully, stood up and left.

 Powell next turned his attention to the Protectors.
 "I’m gonna need you to draw up some safety protocols.
 One o’ these days, at this rate we’ll be lookin’ at a training injury that’s a bit less tractable’n broken ribs, lads."